spetlr-org/spetlr/docs/etl/README.md

 ### Example-2

-Using the [code above](#Example-1) as reference, the transformation code can be improved to be more generic and reused for other operations.
-Here's an example of implementing a `Transformer` that is reused to change the data type of a given column, where the column name is parameterized
+Here's an example of having multiple `Transformer` implementations that is reused to change the data type of a given column, where the column name is parameterized.

 ```python
 import pyspark.sql.functions as f